LucasSilbernagel/keep-clone/README.md

 Unit tests are written with [Jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/).

 Use `npm run test:unit` to run all unit tests, or `cd` into the client folder and use `npm test -- SomeFileToRun` to run a specific test file.

+## Component Documentation

+Components are visually documented with [Storybook](https://storybook.js.org/).

+Use `npm run storybook` to launch Storybook.